FreshRSS/FreshRSS/docs/en/users/03_Main_view.md

 Combining several search criteria implies a logical *and*, but the keyword ` OR ` can be used to combine several search criteria with a logical *or* instead: `author:Dupont OR author:Dupond`

-When combining multiple negative operators (e.g. `!intitle:'thing1' AND !intitle:'thing2'`), you will need to consider [De Morgan’slaws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws).
+When combining multiple negative operators (e.g. `!intitle:'thing1' AND !intitle:'thing2'`), you will need to consider [De Morgan’s laws](https://en.wikipedia.org/wiki/De_Morgan%27s_laws).
 See [this GitHub comment](https://github.com/FreshRSS/FreshRSS/issues/3236#issuecomment-891219460) for more details on the usage of `AND` vs `OR` when using combining multiple negative operators.

 ### By sorting by date